-If you’re applying for a job in the French region you may be asked to write your cover letter by hand, otherwise typically it should be typed.
+If you’re applying for a job in a French-speaking region, you may need to write your cover letter by hand; otherwise, you should type it.
 If it’s the Flemish part of the country, then always type it.
 Make sure it’s in the correct language.
 Don’t go into too much detail – that’s what your CV is for.
-Keep it short and to the point, stating the job title and setting out why you are the most suitable person for the job.
+Keep it short and to the point, stating the job title and setting out why you are the most suitable applicant.

 The outcome of your application

 Belgian employers do not always reply to job applications, particularly if you sent a speculative application.
 If you don’t hear anything about your job application within four weeks, you may assume your application hasn’t been successful.

 Before the job interview, find out as much as possible about the company and the job you’re applying for.
 You should know your own CV inside out, prepare answers to questions about your motivations – why you want the job, why you want to work for this particular company – and how your skills and experience make you the best person for the job.
 Think of a few questions to ask your interviewers at the end of the interview (and not just about the salary).
 Don’t brag – Belgians are typically modest, and they will be assessing your social interaction skills.